huoww07/Bioinformatics-for-RNA-Seq/lessons/03_Read_Alignment.md

 ```
 cp ./scripts/star_align_practice.sh ./scripts/star_align_ERR458500.sh
 ```
-Then, change the name of the input `FASTQ` and output `OUT` to match the sample you are aligning, e.g. by using `nano` to create the modified lines:
+Then, change the name of the input `FASTQ` and output `OUT` to match the sample you are aligning, e.g. by using `nano ./scripts/star_align_ERR458500.sh` to create the modified lines:
 ```
 ## Fastq files to align, separated by commas for multiple lanes of a single sample
 FASTQ="raw_data/SNF2/ERR458500.fastq.gz"